y553546436/Omen-Artifact/README.md

 ```

 ### [Option 2] CUDA-enabled Docker Image
-If you want to use CUDA for training, first install the NVIDIA Container Toolkit following [this instruction](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html). [configure docker to use gpu].Then build the Docker image by running `docker build -f cuda.dockerfile -t artifact .` in the top directory of this repository.
+If you want to use CUDA for training, first install the NVIDIA Container Toolkit following [this instruction](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+Remember to configure docker to use GPU following the "Configuring Docker" section in the web page.
+Then build the Docker image by running `docker build -f cuda.dockerfile -t artifact .` in the top directory of this repository.
 Then run the following command to start the container:
 ```bash
 docker run -it --rm -v .:/omen/workspace --gpus all artifact /bin/bash